ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Culling issue for P2's screen when near force-fields / or near Vacuum effect (effect removed)
 * Key Doors, Westopolis Triggers, Computer Room react to P2
 * Android characters have unique JumpBall colors
-* Coaster/Pulley/Ziplines fixed (v1)
 * Individual death-to-checkpoint (Basic)
 * Physics Rewrite for GUNMech Jumpers
 * Downscale all stage and stage_gdt textures to reduce crashing
+* Coaster/Pulley/Ziplines Fix v2
+* Proper CameraHook for Turrets/Flyables/Vehicles

 ## Problems
 * Checkpoint Warp Menu only P1 controls Checkpoint UI
 * "Air bug" (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Break out with Chaos Blast or move back to the source of the wind
-* Turrets alter P1's camera if P2 uses it
 * SuperShadow only activates for P1
 * If Dark Partner is activated first, P3 remapping fails
 * Phase 2 Warp for P2 in Diablon Boss
+* Keys collected do not save

 ## Done so far:
 * Level chunks load/unload based on both players